-Unicorn Magazine has been supporting folk music and dance since its foundation by Alan Creamer and Theo Thomas in 1983.
-Some 30 years later, new editors took over when Alan retired and since Autumn 2019 Sandra Lawes ran the publication single-handed.
-Sandra has now handed over the responsibility for Unicorn Magazine to me* but still gets involved and I value her advice and continued input.
+Unicorn Magazine supported folk music and dance since its foundation by Alan Creamer and Theo Thomas in 1983.
+Some 30 years later, new editors took over when Alan retired and until 2021Sandra Lawes ran the publication single-handed.
+A combination of Covid and a happy change in Sandra’s domestic circumstances meant that she found herself unable to commit the necessary time to the magazine and advertised for a replacement editor.

 If you have read this far then I would be very grateful to anyone who spreads the word about Unicorn Folk to potential viewers, folk audiences, musicians and Morris and Dance sides who are entitled to a FREE listing of their activities if they submit details in the requested format.